Tutoring and Academic Engagement Center

 About Jessica

-HelloMy name is Jessica and I am a learning coach with the TAECI earned an Bachelors of Arts degree in English and Philosophy from Lycoming College, and a Masters of Special Education from Commonwealth University of Pennsylvania (Mansfield University).
+HelloMy name is Jessica and I am a Professional Academic Coach with the TAECI earned a Bachelors of Arts degree in English and Philosophy from Lycoming College, and a Masters of Special Education from Commonwealth University of Pennsylvania (Mansfield University).
 Before coming to the University of Oregon, I worked in student academic success with Penn State University, Saint Francis University, and Oregon State University.
 Previous to my career in higher education, I was a special education teacher.
 I am very excited to join a new team of professionals and be a part of the UO community!
 In my free time, I enjoy swimming, hiking, and cooking new recipes!

 Elaine